Skip to Content

 • Observability — Prometheus metrics and OpenTelemetry tracing

-• CI/CD — GitHub Actions workflows for testing, releasing, and deploying
+• CI/CD — GitHub Actions workflow templates for testing, releasing, and deploying

 A starter User resource is included so the project compiles and runs out of the box.